Teemu21/MyGitRepos/Project.md

 		Total run time:  10.785 s
 		ERROR: Minions returned with non-zero exit code

 Now repos and ssh commands have right permissions on Linux and they work.
-Only litle annoying thing happened on Linux and I realized that Linux thinks command ssh means actuall ssh and not my ssh-keygen command that I created so I will have to change that name to something else.
+Only litle annoying thing happened on Linux and I realized that Linux thinks command ssh means actual ssh and not my ssh-keygen command that I created so I will have to change that name to something else.
 I changed my ssh command to sshkey so now it works like this:

 	$ sudo salt "*" state.apply repos
 	raspberrypi: